Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Evaluation

+We collected all of the 1,206 crashes detected in the experiments to analyze their root causes and identify previously unknown vulnerabilities, with a goal of comparing the vulnerability detection capabilities of Psyzkaller and SOTA tools.
+The analysis began with using Syzkaller’s built-in \texttt{syz-repro} tool~\cite{syz-repro} to generate PoCs for the detected crashes.
+This step yielded a total of 426 PoCs, with 355 generated from the 1,206 crashes detected by Psyzkaller and 70 from the 516 crashes detected by Syzkaller.

-We then performed an extensive search to check whether these PoCs had been previously reported, consulting syzbot (Syzkaller’s official crash reporting service)~\cite{syzbot}, Syzkaller community mailing lists~\cite{syzkallercommunity}, and the CVE database~\cite{cvedetails}.
-Using both the generated PoCs and their associated crash logs, we identified 22 PoCs from Psyzkaller and 1 from Syzkaller that had not been publicly reported.
+We then conducted a thorough investigation to determine whether these PoCs had been previously reported, consulting Syzbot (Syzkaller’s official crash reporting service)~\cite{syzbot}, the Syzkaller community mailing lists~\cite{syzkallercommunity}, and the CVE database~\cite{cvedetails}.
+By analyzing both the generated PoCs and their associated crash logs, we identified 22 previously unreported PoCs detected by Psyzkaller and 1 from Syzkaller.

-To further validate these potentially new vulnerabilities, we executed the unreleased PoCs (i.e., the C code generated by \texttt{syz-repro}) in a computer running Ubuntu 25.04 (Linux kernel 6.14).
-This step ensured reproducibility in realistic environments and ruled out false positives potentially caused by the kernel emulators (e.g., QEMU) used by Syzkaller during fuzzing.
-All the PoCs successfully triggered the associated crashes in both Linux systems.
+To further validate these potentially new vulnerabilities, we executed the unreleased 23 PoCs in a computer running Ubuntu 25.04 (Linux-6.14).
+This step verified these PoCs' validity in the most recent operating systems.
+It confirmed that all the 23 PoCs successfully triggered the associated crashes.

-We traced the generated PoCs to the corresponding code segments in the Linux kernels for root cause analysis.
-This analysis identified eight (8) previously unknown vulnerabilities discovered by Psyzkaller\footnote{A single vulnerability may manifest as multiple crashes, resulting in multiple reproducible PoCs}, compared to one (1) found by Syzkaller.
+Lastly, we investigated the source codes of the 23 PoCs for root cause analysis.
+This analysis identified eight (8) previously unknown vulnerabilities discovered by Psyzkaller~\footnote{A single vulnerability may manifest as multiple crashes, resulting in multiple reproducible PoCs}, and one (1) found by Syzkaller.
 Table~\ref{tab:newvuln} summarizes these identified vulnerabilities.
 Note that all identified vulnerabilities have been reported to the China National Vulnerability Database (CNVD), and their public disclosure has been deferred pending confirmation or rejection by CNVD, in accordance with responsible disclosure practices.